-- Dispatch offices will generate a fire code for each BLM fire within their jurisdiction using 18 - the FireCode web application.
-The FireCode system creates an interagency four-digit alpha-19 - numeric fire code.
-As fire codes are generated, they are uploaded nightly into the FBMS, 20 - creating a suppression WBS.
-There are no additional requirements for BLM finance offices 21 - to enter these codes into the financial system.
-22 - The dispatch office generating a fire code will provide the code to resources responding to the 23 - fire, to other dispatch units providing resources and will include the code on all resource orders 24 - generated for that fire.
-If a BLM unit receives a request from another federal wildland fire 25 - agency or dispatch office to provide initial attack resources to a fire, the code will be provided 26 - by the requesting agency or dispatch office.
-27 - If a dispatch office receives a request from a non-federal entity to provide support to a non-28 - federal fire covered by an approved annual operating plan (AOP), the dispatch office will 29 - access FireCode to assign a fire code to the fire.
-This code will be used by all federal wildland 30 - fire agencies that provide support to that fire.
-However, if no federal resources are being 31 - utilized and no federal lands are affected, a fire code should not be generated.
-32 - For BLM, each false alarm will be assigned a separate fire code.
-33 - The USFS generally assigns one fire code per forest for all fires smaller than 300 acres and all 34 - false alarms.
-The BLM will use that code rather than generate a separate fire code for each 35 - separate USFS incident.
-36
+- Dispatch offices will generate a fire code for each BLM fire within their jurisdiction using - the FireCode web application.
+The FireCode system creates an interagency four-digit alpha- - numeric fire code.
+As fire codes are generated, they are uploaded nightly into the FBMS, - creating a suppression WBS.
+There are no additional requirements for BLM finance offices - to enter these codes into the financial system. - The dispatch office generating a fire code will provide the code to resources responding to the - 24 fire, to other dispatch units providing resources and will include the code on all resource orders - 25 generated for that fire.
+If a BLM unit receives a request from another federal wildland fire - agency or dispatch office to provide initial attack resources to a fire, the code will be provided - by the requesting agency or dispatch office. - If a dispatch office receives a request from a non-federal entity to provide support to a non- - 29 federal fire covered by an approved annual operating plan (AOP), the dispatch office will - access FireCode to assign a fire code to the fire.
+This code will be used by all federal wildland - fire agencies that provide support to that fire.
+However, if no federal resources are being - utilized and no federal lands are affected, a fire code should not be generated. - For BLM, each false alarm will be assigned a separate fire code. - 34 BLM had previously defined a False Alarm as: A reported wildfire is responded to by the BLM, or - another agency responds to a reported wildfire believed to be on BLM lands, but no wildfire was - found in spite of efforts to locate it.
+In 2022, the NWCG Event Kind and Category standard data - values, definitions, and business rules were updated.
+An updated NWCG Business Rule is that - False Alarm (FA) will only be used when no fire of any kind exists in relation to an initial report - of a suspected wildfire.
+When Event Kind is Fire, Event Categories can now be Debris/Product